Austin Meadows Player Props: Tigers vs. Astros

 - Meadows hit .250 with six doubles, two triples and 16 walks.

-- Including all 36 games he appeared in a season ago, he did not hit a home run.
+- Including all 36 games when he logged a plate appearance a season ago, he did not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.